getAlby/lightning-publisher-wordpress/README.md

 ```

-Alternatively you can define a global function `wp_lnp_has_paid_for_post` which gets called.
+Alternatively you can define a global function `wp_bln_has_paid_for_post` which gets called.
 Return `true` to disable the paywall and show the full content.

 ```php